Bryony Smith

-Bryony Frances Smith (born 12 December 1997) is an English cricketer who plays for Surrey, Trent Rockets and Hobart Hurricanes.
+Bryony Frances Smith (born 12 December 1997) is an English cricketer who plays for Surrey, Sunrisers Leeds and Hobart Hurricanes.
 A right-handed batter who bowls off spin, she made her county debut for Surrey in 2014.
-She has played eight T20Is and one ODI for England, making her debut in 2018.
+She has played 10 T20Is and one ODI for England, making her debut in 2018.

 Early life

 Smith was born on 12 December 1997 in Sutton, Greater London.
 She has worked as a secondary school teacher.

 Domestic career

 Smith made her Surrey debut in 2014 in a County Championship match against Warwickshire, making 13 runs batting at 7.
 She made 60* in her second match, a victory against Yorkshire.
 Smith quickly became a regular in Surrey's side, with her best seasons coming in 2018 and 2019, in which she hit 256 runs at 42.66 and 347 runs at 57.83, respectively.
 In 2019, she was the third highest run-scorer in the whole tournament.

 Smith played every season of the Women's Cricket Super League for the Surrey Stars, including their title winning season in 2018.
 In 2020, Smith played three games for the South East Stars in the Rachael Heyhoe Flint Trophy, and took 3/25 in a match against Sunrisers.
 In 2021, Smith took 14 wickets and scored 162 runs in the Charlotte Edwards Cup, making her the leading wicket-taker and sixth-highest run-scorer in the competition, as well as captaining the side through to winning the title.
 She also scored 252 runs and took 12 wickets in the 2021 Rachael Heyhoe Flint Trophy, placing her eighth on both the leading run-scorer and leading wicket-taker lists.
 She was also ever-present for Welsh Fire in The Hundred, scoring 137 runs and taking 4 wickets.

 In April 2022, she was signed by the Trent Rockets for the 2022 season of The Hundred.
 She scored 118 runs for the side with a top score of 63, as well as being the side's leading wicket-taker, with 9 wickets at an average of 13.88.
 She was also South East Stars' leading run-scorer in the 2022 Rachael Heyhoe Flint Trophy, scoring 226 with a top score of 114.
 She was Stars' leading run-scorer in the 2023 Charlotte Edwards Cup, with 256 runs at an average of 36.57.
 She played for Hobart Hurricanes in the 2023–24 Women's Big Bash League season, scoring 90 runs in 13 matches.